 When someone suffers a spinal cord injury, that person is forced into an incredibly uncertain situation.
 He or she may be able to walk again at some point or not.
 He or she may be able to continue with his or her career or not.
 He or she may eventually be able to enjoy life again to the same extent as prior to the injury or not.
 What is certain is that a person forced into this situation will face substantial financial losses.
 These losses need to be pursued and ultimately recaptured if a person suffers a spinal cord injury because of the negligent, reckless or intentional actions of someone else.
-If this includes you or someone you love, contact the spinal cord injury lawyers at The Gomez Law Firm as soon as possible.
+If this includes you or someone you love, contact the personal injury lawyers at The Gomez Law Firm as soon as possible.

 According to the National Spinal Cord Injury Statistical Center, or the NSCISC, the following statistics relate to spinal cord injuries in the United States:

 These are significant statistics, and despite much in the way of medical advancement many spinal cord injuries are permanent.